TULiberalArts/Latin-American-Studies/pages/undergradaute.md

 Our students have the opportunity to study in Latin America for a semester or more.
 Our interdisciplinary program means that most credits taken through approved study abroad programs will apply toward graduation.
 Recent graduates have studied in Argentina, Brazil, Chile, the Dominican Republic, Ecuador, Guatemala, Mexico and Peru.

 ##  BA in Latin American Studies
-The Latin American Studies Major is an interdisciplinary program with a focus on the study of social problems of Latin America.
-Latin America’s art, literature and religious thought have been universally recognized for their high quality and contribution to world civilization.
-At the same time, extreme social inequality persists in Latin America in addition to rapid urban growth, dramatic ecological change and political upheavals with powerful local and global implications.
-The Latin American Studies major offers a variety of courses that examine these issues.
-To complete the major, students must take twelve 3-credit courses in Latin American Studies, and demonstrate a reading and speaking knowledge of Spanish or Portuguese.
+The Major in Latin American Studies is flexible and dynamic, allowing you to specialize in a number of fields such as history, sociology, religion, political science, art history, media studies, U.S.-Latin American relations, U.S. Latino Studies, or Latin American literature, language, and film.
+The requirements are eleven courses and a capstone research project.
+The flexible track allows students to identify a program of study that draws from a structured set of requirements and electives, culminating in a research-based and writing-intensive capstone seminar.
+Students must also demonstrate a reading and speaking knowledge of Spanish or Portuguese.

 Learn More about the [BA in Latin American Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/latin-american-studies/ba-latin-american-studies/#requirementstext)

 ##  Minor in Latin American Studies
-The Latin American Studies Minor enables students to combine the requirements of their majors with the study of Latin America.
-It is designed to be of particular value to students who intend to engage in technical, professional, business, or government work involving Latin America.
-To earn the minor, students must complete six 3 credit courses in subjects with a Latin American emphasis, and demonstrate a reading knowledge and speaking facility of Spanish or Portuguese.
+Students interested in enhancing their degree program may declare a Minor in Latin American Studies.
+The Minor is of particular value to students who wish to engage in international or domestic work—in trade, business, healthcare, academics, education, government, law or legal and technical work—concerning Latin America and U.S. Latinos.
+The requirements are six courses in subjects with a Latin American emphasis.
+Students must also demonstrate a reading knowledge and speaking facility of Spanish or Portuguese.

 Learn More about the [Minor in Latin American Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/latin-american-studies/minor-latin-american-studies/)